Healthy Homes Assessment Hawkes Bay

 Rental Property Home Assessments Hawkes Bay

-Areas of rental properties that are impacted with Health Homes Standards.
-Healthy Homes Standard in Hawkes Bay include each:
+The areas of rental property that are affected by the Healthy Homes Standards in Hawkes Bay include each:

 • Living Room